determined-ai/determined/docs/setup-cluster/k8s/internal-task-gateway.rst

  Master Configuration
 **********************

-To configure the optional InternalTaskGateway for a K8s resource manager, you need to add a struct under `internal_task_gateway` key under each of the desired resource manager configurations.
+To configure the optional InternalTaskGateway for a Kubernetes resource manager, add a struct under ``internal_task_gateway`` key under each desired resource manager configurations.

 The config is shown below.